I tested 5 platforms to find the best chatbot for e commerce in 2026

 Feeling a bit lost in the options?
 Don't worry.
 Picking the right tool just comes down to knowing what you really need.
 Here are a few tips to help you decide.

-Test it with your own data.
-Any company can claim a high automation rate on its website.
-The only way to know for sure is to see how a bot performs with your customer questions.
-Look for platforms that have a simulation mode so you can see real results before you commit.
+2. Test it with your own data.
+The best way to know if a tool works for you is to see it in action with your actual customer questions.
+Look for platforms that offer simulation or testing modes so you can verify the performance before going live.

 The verdict: What is the best chatbot for e-commerce?